Danielle Bernstein: Early life and education

+Bernstein is Jewish and pro-Israel.
+In 2023, she signed the "No Hostage Left Behind", an open letter asking US President Joe Biden to ensure the release of hostages kidnapped by Hamas during the October 7 attacks.

 Career

 In 2011, Bernstein started WeWoreWhat as a street-style photographer, which soon after transitioned into a personal-style blog, as her Instagram account @WeWoreWhat gained popularity.
 In 2016, Bernstein launched a line of overalls called Second Skin Overalls, a direct-to-consumer brand.
 In 2017 at the age of 24, Danielle was placed on the Forbes 30 Under 30 list.
-In 2017, Bernstein designed a swimwear collaboration with Onia that exclusively sold at Intermix, and was their best-selling suit that summer.
-The collaboration followed with two others, which the second of the two, an Italy-inspired collection, drove over $3 million in sales.
+In 2017, Bernstein designed a swimwear collaboration with Onia that exclusively sold at Intermix.
+The collaboration followed with two others.

 Because of the success of their collaboration, in 2019, she launched her own swimwear line with Onia as her partners.
 In 2019, Bernstein teamed up with premium denim brand Joe's Jeans to design and release a new style of jeans, called the Danielle Jean.
-She is the first blogger and influencer to have a product collaboration with the company, and it led to a second collaboration with them that had added styles.

 In 2020, she made the decision to bring all her brands under one roof with the launch of Shop WeWoreWhat which included swim, denim, overalls, and most recently added active.